Star Quasiconvexity: a Unified Approach for Linear Convergence of First-Order Methods Beyond Convexity: An Unifying Approach for Generalized Convex Functions

 \begin{remark} During the preparation of this work, we were pointed out about reference \cite{NTV}, in which the authors studied (strongly) star quasiconvex functions under a different name.
-However, in virtue of the reasons explained in the introduction and Theorems \ref{geo:charac} and \ref{main:rel}, we propose to keep the {\rm (strongly) star quasiconvex} name. \end{remark}
+However, in virtue of the reasons explained in the introduction and Theorems \ref{geo:charac} and \ref{main:rel}, we propose to keep the {\rm (strongly) star quasiconvex} name for this new notion.

+Furthermore, note that in \cite{NTV} the authors developed the differentiable case and they applied it to constraint optimization problems, while in our contribution, we focus the attention mostly on the nonsmooth case. \end{remark}

 As a consequence of Theorem \ref{main:rel}, we have.